Power Pickers

 I heard a rumor from a close friend yesterday that another old friend, percussionist/songwriter/publisher Ralph MacDonald is fighting lung cancer.
 I have to check it out, and I will, and it will distress me if it’s true, because this is a towering musician who enriches the music world every time he hits a conga, slaps a tambourine or taps a cowbell.

 I met Ralph about 40 years ago, in LA, when he was the traveling percussionist with Harry Belafonte and I was lucky enough to be in the band playing with him, et al, on the tracks of one of Harry’s many albums (vinyl days, you understand).
 So I have a few personal Ralph stories in my repertoire.
-Here’s one of them, in abbreviated form.
+Here’s one of them, briefly.

 Shortly after I came East to New York, in 1975, and Ralph was showing me the town, he got a call to go out to Rudy Van Gelder’s studio in Jersey to overlay percussion on some tracks Creed Taylor was producing of/for someone, I think it might have been Patty Austin, but it could also have been George Benson or neither of them.
-But when he got out to the studio Creed and Rudy told him that actually they’d run out of tracks, save one (of 24), which was earmarked for (illegally) double-tracking the strings to further enlushen a sound that was already pretty rich, tho not necessarily very interesting.
+But when Ralph and another friend, Arthur Jenkins, and I got out to the studio Creed and Rudy told Ralph that actually they’d run out of all but one of 24 tracks and that was earmarked for (illegally) double-tracking the strings to further enlushen a sound that was already pretty rich, tho not necessarily very interesting.

 They apologized to Ralph for promising him a gig when there wasn’t one, and Ralph was characteristically generous about letting them off the hook.
-But before he did, this went down.
+But before he did, this is what went down:

-Creed said fine, told Rudy to put up the track for us to hear in the control booth.
-We listened for awhile, then Ralph said, “Give me a headset and let me play along with the track in the studio.
+Creed said fine, asked Engineer Rudy to put up the track so we could hear it in the control booth.
+We listened for awhile, then Ralph said, “Gimme a headset and I’ll just play along with the track in the studio.
 What can it hurt?”

-Creed shrugged, Rudy shrugged, but I guess they figured they owed him something for the trip he’d made from Manhatten to Buttfuck, NJ, and maybe it wouldn’t be a bad idea to humor him, since they did use him on a lot of their product, it would be good for the relationship, race relations, whatever.
+Creed shrugged, Rudy shrugged.
+I guess they figured they owed him something for the trip he’d made from Manhatten to Buttfuck, NJ, and maybe they figured it wouldn’t be a bad idea to humor him, since they did use him on a lot of their product.
+Who knew?
+It would be good for the relationship, race relations, whatever.

-“But we’re out of tracks, Ralph,” Creed said, as Ralph was rummaging around in his percussion kit.
-“I’m just saying, so you don’t…” But Ralph was out of the control booth and onto the studio floor with the kit before Creed could finish.
-He grabbed a stool, took it to the to the center of the studio where there was a mic and a headset, and asked Rudy to turn the mic on, which Rudy did.
-Ralph asked him to run the tracks.
+“But you do know we’re out of tracks, Ralph,” Creed said, as Ralph was rummaging around in his percussion kit, “just so’s you don’t…” But Ralph was out of the control booth and onto the studio floor with his kit before Creed could finish.
+He grabbed a stool, took it to the to the center of the studio where there was a mic and a headset, put the headset on and motioned to Rudy with a twirling finger to run the tracks.

-The tracks stopped playing after another verse or two, and Creed or Rudy or both hit the talkback.
+The playback stopped abruptly after another verse, and Creed or Rudy or both hit the talkback.
 “Uh, Ralph, why don’t we try a take?
-It might make some sense to have it in the can in case we need it,” read: “Shit, get this on tape, and fuck the strings.”
+It might make some sense to have it in the can in case we need it.”
+For this, please read: “Shit, get this on tape, and fuck the strings.”

-So they recorded Ralph and his tambourine in one or two takes, finished up and sent out for pizza and we all palled it up talking shop and pussy and everything else except the incredible show an ex-coke dealer/point-guard from Harlem and a dumb rhythm instrument had just put on, which brought verve and soul to some tracks which, it looked like sorely needed them.
+So they recorded Ralph and his tambourine in two takes, sent out for pizza and we all kissy-faced and talked shop or pussy or anything except the incredible show this ex-numbers-running street-ball point-guard from Harlem and his calypso rhythm tshatchki had just put on, which brought verve and soul to some tracks which were dying without them.

-Ralph didn’t say anything about it on the way back home, which was in keeping with his style, but I could only guess what he had to be thinking: “Shit, I just took out an entire string section a bunch a white guys payed for and now couldn’t use and made it look like an easy layup.
+Ralph didn’t say anything about it on the way back home, which was in keeping with his style, but he had to be thinking something like: “MutherFUCKer!
+I just took out a big bad string section a bunch o’ white guys payed good money for and now can’t use and made it look like a blindfolded layup.
 Kiss my ass.”

 Anyway, that’s my RMD story for today, and now I have to go to an AA mtng.